-As such, it was probably the last WWII-era weapon that the US Army used, taking it to combat as late as the first Gulf War in 1991 which doesn’t count the few that have even made their way with National Guard armored units to more recent adventures in Iraq and elsewhere.
+As such, it was one of the last WWII-era weapons that the US Army used, taking it to combat as late as the first Gulf War in 1991, which doesn’t count the few that have even made their way with National Guard armored units to more recent adventures in Iraq and elsewhere (the last such weapon is the M2 Browning heavy machine gun which traces back to WWI and still remains in service with US troops).
 While not completely removed for US service, there are very few left out there in unit armories.

 And it seems these guns will still be around for a long time in certain military circles.
 Over the past half century, the US passed surplus